odin/fedex_location_service/README.md

 * state
 * postal_code

-This can be done with a Struct or with active_record address model.
+This can be done with a Struct or with active_record model.
 This can then be passed to FedexLocationService::Message.build() to generate the proper SOAP message.

 Example: